Zeal8bit/Zeal-WebEmulator/README.md

 * 512KB RAM
 * Video chip: 640x480 text mode w/ colors, 640x480 graphic mode w/ colors
 * PS/2 Keyboard, with interrupts
-* UART: it is possible to send and receive bytes
+* UART: it is possible to send and receive bytes.
+It is also possible to send files.
+The baudrate can be changed from the GUI
 * I2C: bus emulated, supporting write/read/write-read operations
 * I2C RTC: always returns the current date